-Supervisory Board Members designated and reported as independent auditors as specified above (as of April 2018).
+- > Establishing and implementing the corporate governance guidelines - Selecting external directors and external auditors with high levels of expertise - Establishing a business continuity plan (BCP) and conducting BCP training - Conducting risk evaluation/risk management by the Risk Management Committee reported as independent auditors as specified above (as of July 2019).
 Directors determine important matters concerning Hulic's business activities, including CSR, and supervise the execution of duties.
 In March 2012, Hulic appointed its first female external director, and since then we have been promoting multifaceted business management based on diversity.